Are you concerned you or someone you love is addicted to Atvian (also known as lorezapam)?

 Nearly half of Americans say they have a friend or family member who has suffered from an addiction.
 And you may be reading this article because you’re concerned for someone you love.

-Ativan, also known as lorazepam, is typically prescribed as an anti-anxiety medication.
-While this is its most common use, doctors may also use it to calm down individuals who are unusually violent, to stop seizures, to sedate people on ventilation machines and to help people in a state of catatonia.
-It is classified as a benzodiazepine or benzo.
-As such, they are highly addictive.
+Ativan is typically prescribed as an anti-anxiety medication.
+While this is its most common use, doctors may also use it to calm down individuals who are unusually violent, to stop seizures, to sedate people on ventilation machines, and to help people in a state of catatonia.

 How Is It Taken?